-Review: Portable Table Saws: We Test 11 to Find the Best, Roy Berendsohn, Feb.
-2012
+Review: Portable Table Saws: We Test 11 to Find the Best, Roy Berendsohn, Not Dated

 This thorough, objective review compares the DeWalt DW745 with the Bosch GTS1031.
 Performance is judged equal, based on tests cutting plywood, shelving, 2-by-4 lumber and red oak -- including some beveled cross-cuts -- but the DeWalt blade leaves a smoother edge.
 Although the Bosch can be stored on edge and can accommodate a stacked dado, editors give DeWalt the lead overall: it's lighter, and adjustments are easier than on the Bosch.

-Review: Compact Table Saw Showdown: Bosch vs. DeWalt, Stuart Deutsch, 2011
+Review: Compact Table Saw Showdown: Bosch vs. DeWalt, Stuart Deutsch, Not Dated